-They can dress up with uniforms, from clerks to sorters.
+They can dress up in uniforms, from clerks to sorters.
 They might choose to drive the car to take the mail to and from different places around the town.

 The mail has to be taken to the sorting centre.
 There’s a letter sorting area, a hand-operated conveyor belt for sorting packages, a mail lift (pulley) and even a slide!

-The Post Office is a must in such a place, obviously, and that’s where kids can weight packages, charge clients, send telegrams and stamp letters.
+The Post Office is a must in such a place, obviously, and that’s where kids can weigh packages, charge clients, send telegrams and stamp letters.

-The Phone Boots are another fun activity for kids as they can communicate from one another through a pipe – the basic telephone, right?
-And there’s also a reading corner where kids can discover The Jolly Postman or other stories about delivering the mail.
+The Phone Boots are another fun activity for kids as they can communicate with one another through a pipe – the basic telephone, right?
+And in the reading corner, kids can discover The Jolly Postman or other stories theme-related.

-Younger kids also have a lot of things to do in the Sorted! play area as there is an entire area designed for them, which includes shape sorting, magnets and a big magnetic wall, road table and a small Post Office too.
+Younger kids have a lot of things to do in the Sorted! play area as well.
+There is an entire area for them, which includes shape sorting, magnets and a big magnetic wall, a road table and a small Post Office too.

-Useful information and tips for your visit to Sorted! play area at Postal Museum in London:
+Useful information and tips for your visit to London Postal Museum with children – Sorted! play area:

-- book online to avoid disappointment and skip the queue – the website is this one, the price is £5/child
+- book online to avoid disappointment and skip the queue – the website is this one

 - consider booking two sessions back to back, depending on your child